-- 4. Plug in the USB drive and wait for the PC to detect the USB drive then click Next. - Since the recovery backup requires at least 8 GB of storage after formatting, it is recommended to use a USB drive with a capacity of 16 GB or larger.
+4. Plug in the USB drive and wait for the PC to detect the USB drive then click Next.

 - 5. Everything on the drive will be deleted.
 Click Create to continue. - 6.
 You will be shown the backup progress on the screen. - 7.
 Follow the process until it completes. - 8.
-After creating the recovery backup, you can choose to delete the recovery information on your computer.
-If you delete this information, you can only use the USB recovery backup to restore your computer, if you lose or erase the USB drive, you cannot restore your computer. - 9.
 Unplug the USB drive and label it clearly.